PrEP for Women

 How is PrEP used?

-PrEP is taken one-time a day by mouth.
-Taking PrEP also requires talking about reducing HIV risk with an HIV testing counselor and getting tested for HIV and STDs every three months.
-Also, because PrEP only protects against HIV, condom use is recommended to protect against other STDs (chlamydia, syphilis, gonorrhea, etc.).
+- Also, because PrEP only protects against HIV, condom use is recommended to protect against other STIs (chlamydia, syphilis, gonorrhea, etc.).

 Who is PrEP for?

-• not on HIV treatment OR
+- not taking HIV treatment OR;

-• Injects drugs or hormones that are not prescribed by a medical provider.
+- Share injection equipment for hormones that are not prescribed by a medical provider.

-• Is in a relationship with a man who has sex with other men or is suspected to be having sex with other men.
+- Are in a relationship with a man who has sex with other men or is suspected to be having sex with other men.

 How important is adherence to PrEP for women?